 Parents/guardians should screen their children daily for illness before sending them to school and should not send them to school if they are ill.
-Please review this screening tool before school every morning - 'At Home Health Screening Tool for School Attendance will be shared with all families and staff.
-(8/21/20)
+Please review this screening tool before school every morning - 'At Home Health Screening Tool for Students'.
+(11/15/20)

 How will mask wearing be enforced?

 Staff and students will be required to wear a mask.
 If students are refusing to wear a mask, they will be designated as remote learners for that quarter.
 Students who need accommodations will be made on a case by case basis and only in rare instances.
 (11/15/20)